Detailed course offerings (Time Schedule) are available for

 CSS 360 Software Engineering (5)

 Surveys the software engineering processes, tools, and techniques used in software development and quality assurance.
 Topics include life-cycle models, process modeling, requirements analysis and specification techniques, quality assurance techniques, verification and validation, testing, project planning, and management.
-Prerequisite: Prerequisite: either CSS 341 or CSS 342 which may be taken concurrently; may not be repeated.
+Prerequisite: either CSS 133, CSS 143, CSE 143, CSS 162, or CSS 173.

 View course details in MyPlan: CSS 360